4lejandrito/creepyface/README.md

 ![The Creepyface logo with a background full of faces looking at the pointer](cover.jpg)

-Creepyface is a little JavaScript library that makes your face look at the pointer (or [dance](packages/creepyface-dance)!).
+Creepyface is a little JavaScript library that makes your face look at the pointer (or [dance 💃](packages/creepyface-dance)).

 See it in action at [creepyface.io](https://creepyface.io) and create your own one using [the wizard](https://creepyface.io/create).